Roadblocks to Action

 Lack of Awareness

 It is no longer acceptable to say that you didn’t know who to tell.
 If you notice any concerning or threatening behaviors, it is important that you say something.
 If you are unsure as to what concerning behaviors look like, take a moment to review the Johns Hopkins Continuum of Disruptive Behaviors at Work.
+We all have a role to play in preventing disruptive behaviors from escalating at work.

 Concern about What Others Will Think